vampirc/vampirc-uci/README.md

     println!(message); // Outputs "option name Selectivity type spin default 2 min 0 max 4"
 ```

-6. Or, parse and handle line by line, from, for example, `stdin`:
+6. Or, parse and handle input line by line, from, for example, `stdin`:
 ```rust
 use std::io::{self, BufRead};
 use vampirc_uci::{UciMessage, parse_one};